s9e/TextFormatter/docs/JavaScript/Introduction.md

 s9e.TextFormatter.setTagLimit($tagName, $limit);
 ```

-### Minify the JavaScript parser with Google Closure Compiler service
+### Minify the JavaScript parser with the Google Closure Compiler service

 The JavaScript parser can be automatically be minified using the [Google Closure Compiler service](https://developers.google.com/closure/compiler/docs/gettingstarted_api) via HTTP.
 The minification level and other configuration are automatically set.